Aircraft in fiction: Supermarine Swift

+T

 TBD Devastator

 Douglas TBDs appear in the 2019 film Midway directed by Roland Emmerich.
 To portray the aircraft, the producers recreated TBDs digitally and also constructed a full-scale static replica which, after filming was completed, was donated to the USS Midway Museum in San Diego.
 In the film, TBDs are depicted as simultaneously carrying a pair of 500-pound bombs on wing racks in addition to a torpedo, a scene which would not have happened in reality, as under-powered TBDs struggled enough with the weight of just a torpedo.

 Tupolev Tu-154

 A Tupolev Tu-154B was in the centre of the plot of the 1979 Soviet film Air Crew.
 The film is a recognized classic in Commonwealth of Independent States (CIS) countries.

+U

 UFM Easy Riser

 The UFM Easy Riser was one of two ultralight aircraft that lead the Canada geese south in the 1996 film Fly Away Home.
 The film was a highly fictionalized account based on Bill Lishman's autobiography and work with Operation Migration, but both Lishman's real-life migratory experiments teaching birds to migrate and the film used the Easy Riser, due to its low cruising speed, which allowed the birds to pace the aircraft in flight.